yapplejack/ebot/docs/about/why.md

 <p> <br /> </p>

-Additionally there is some scaffolding for a fundamentals of FRC section, meant to exist as a wiki for low resource robotics.
+There is some scaffolding for a fundamentals of FRC section, meant to exist as a wiki for low resource robotics.
+Additionally it could be the home for our skill videos, which will be discussed in a later section.

 <p> <br /> </p>